Understanding the Statute of Limitations for Your Discrimination Claims

 Your case must stay with the FCHR for at least 180 days.
 After 180 days, you may request a Right to Sue letter to file your complaint in state court.

-In the event the FCHR sits on your case indefinitely, you have four years from the discrimination to file your lawsuit.
+If the FCHR sits on your case indefinitely, you have four years from the date of discrimination to file your lawsuit.
 Even though your case may still be pending with the FCHR, your time to sue is still running and will expire four years after you file.

 The EEOC and the FCHR have a “work-sharing agreement.”